bbvcs/hrv_preprocessor/README.md

 - If you get a 'Python may not be configured for tkinter" error, see https://stackoverflow.com/questions/5459444/tkinter-python-may-not-be-configured-for-tk.
 	- To fix on macOS, you can run 'brew install python-tk'
 - Errors related to the 'dtw()' function call may be caused by having both 'dtw' and 'dtw-python' libraries installed on your system.
 This code uses only the 'python-dtw' library, but both are imported as 'dtw' - uninstalling the 'dtw' library may help.
 You can see globally installed Python libraries using 'pip freeze'.
-- On segments less than/equal to 5 min in length, you will get a warning when pyHRV attempts to calculate SDANN, as this requires longer segmebnts (24h recommended?).
+- On segments less than/equal to 5 min in length, you will get a warning when pyHRV attempts to calculate SDANN, as this requires longer segments (24h recommended?).
 You can safely ignore this.
 - You will get warnings regarding the TINN calculation.
 This doesn't appear to work in pyHRV currently.
 You can safely ignore this - TINN metrics are removed from the output dataframe.